Search Results - Jagan Mohan Reddy

 Jagan Mohan Reddy started his political career in the Indian National Congress and was elected as the Member of Parliament of Kadapa in 2009.
 After his father's death due to a helicopter crash in 2009, he started an ''Odarpu Yatra'' (a consoling tour) across the state.
 He then eventually came out of the Congress Party and established his own party, YSR Congress Party which also matches his father's acronym, YSR.

 On 27 May 2012, Reddy was arrested by the Central Bureau of Investigation (CBI) on embezzlement charges.
-CBI summoned Reddy for allegedly amassing huge assets through illegal means by using his father's office while he was the chief minister.
+CBI summoned Reddy for allegedly amassing huge assets through illegal means by using his father's office, Y. S. Rajasekhara Reddy, when he was the chief minister.
 CBI and ED has also summoned 58 companies of investing in Reddy's businesses, for the favours they allegedly received in the form of mining leases, allotments of projects.
 His judicial custody was extended repeatedly as the investigation proceeded.
-The Supreme Court of India dismissed his bail petition on 4 July 2012, 9 August 2012, 7 November 2012, 9 May 2013, and 13 May 2013.
+The Supreme Court of India dismissed his Bail petition on 4 July 2012, 9 August 2012, 7 November 2012, 9 May 2013, 13 May 2013.
+After 16 months of punishment, he walked out of Jail on September 24, 2013.

 In the 2014 Andhra Pradesh Legislative Assembly elections, YSRCP won 67 seats and he became the Leader of the Opposition.
-Five years later, in 2019 Andhra Pradesh Legislative Assembly elections, he led the party to a landslide victory in the state elections by winning 151 seats of the total 175 assembly segments.
-His party suffered severe anti-incumbency and defeat in the 2024 Andhra Pradesh legislative assembly election slumping down to a meagre 11 seats from 151 in 2019.
+Five years later, in 2019 Andhra Pradesh Legislative Assembly elections, he led the party to a landslide victory in the state elections by winning 151 seats of the total 175 assembly segments. on 12 June 2024 after the TDP in alliance with the BJP and the JSP won the 2024 state legislative assembly election in a landslide, garnering 164 out of 175 seats and defeating the YSR Congress Party which stopped down to meagre 11 seats.
 Provided by Wikipedia